 30B.
-(1) (a) Within six months after the date of commencement of this paragraph or such longer period as the Minister may determine, the mobile operators may apply to the Authority for a third generation telecommunication radio frequency spectrum licence to provide mobile
+(1) (a) Within six months after the date of commencement of this paragraph or such longer period as the Minister may determine, the mobile cellular operators may apply to the Authority for a third generation telecommunication radio frequency spectrum licence to provide mobile cellular telecommunication services and such other services as the mobile cellular operators, from time-to-time, are licensed to provide.

-(b) The Authority shall issue to each mobile operator a third generation telecommunication radio frequency spectrum licence contemplated in paragraph (a)-
+(b) The Authority shall issue to each mobile cellular operator a third generation telecommunication radio frequency spectrum licence contemplated in paragraph (a)-

-(i) against the payment of such once-off fee as the Minister shall determine by notice in the Gazette; and
+(i) against the payment of such fees, to be payable over a period, as the 45 Minister shall determine by notice in the Gazette; and

-(ii) subject to such conditions as the Authority may specify in that licence. (c) For purposes of paragraph (b)(i), the Minister may specify by notice in the Gazette a single or multiple payment schedule pursuant to which the mobile operators shall make payment, and the terms and conditions of such payment.
+(ii) subject to such conditions as the Authority may specify in that licence. (c) For purposes of paragraph (b)(i), the Minister may specify by notice in the Gazette a multiple payment schedule pursuant to which the mobile cellular operators shall make payment, and the terms and conditions of such payment.

-(d) Prior to the date a third generation radio frequency spectrum licence takes effect, the holder of a licence which exists at the commencement of the Telecommunications Amendment Act, 2001, shall, in accordance with radio regulations governing migration and clearing of radio spectrum bands, clear the spectrum to be occupied by such mobile operator.
+(d) Prior to the date a third generation radio frequency spectrum licence takes effect, the holder of a licence which exists at the commencement of the Telecommunications Amendment Act, 2001, shall, in accordance with radio regulations governing migration and clearing of radio spectrum 55 bands, clear the spectrum to be occupied by such mobile cellular operator.

-(2) (a) The second national operator and Telkom shall each be deemed to be a holder of a third generation telecommunication radio frequency spectrum licence to provide public switched telecommunications services, fixed-mobile services and such other services as the second national operator and Telkom, from time-to-time, are licensed to provide.
+(2) (a) The second national operator and Telkom shall each be deemed to be a holder of a third generation telecommunication radio frequency spectrum licence to provide public switched telecommunications services, and such other services as the second national operator and Telkom, from time-to-time, are licensed to provide.
+60

-(b) Within six months after the date the second national operator is granted a public switched telecommunications service licence, or such longer period as the Minister may determine, Telkom may apply to the Authority for a third generation telecommunication radio frequency spectrum licence to provide public switched telecommunication services, fixed-mobile services and such other services as Telkom, from time-totime, is licensed to provide.
+(b) Within six months after the date the second national operator is granted a public switched telecommunications service licence, or such longer period as the Minister may determine, Telkom may apply to the Authority for a third generation telecommunication radio frequency spectrum licence to provide public switched telecommunication services, and such other services as Telkom, from time-to-time, is licensed to provide.